Please click on a photo for biographical information on each leadership team member.

 Mr. Maser graduated magna cum laude from the University of Akron with a Bachelor of Science in Engineering and a Master of Science in Engineering.
 He later received a Master of Business Administration from the University of California, Los Angeles.
 In 2000, the American Institute for Aeronautics and Astronautics (AIAA) honored him with its George M. Low Space Transportation Award.

-Additionally, he serves on the board of trustees and is the immediate past president of AIAA.
-He previously served on the board of directors of the Space Foundation as well as the California Chamber of Commerce.
+Additionally, he currently serves on the board of trustees and is the immediate past president of AIAA.
+Mr. Maser also serves as an Advisory Board Member for Firefly Aerospace Inc. He previously served on the board of directors of the Space Foundation as well as the California Chamber of Commerce.

 Chief Human Resources Officer

-Natalie Schilling is the Chief Human Resources Officer for Aerojet Rocketdyne.
-In this role, she works closely with Business Unit and Center of Excellence leaders, overseeing organizational and cultural development; talent acquisition, training and development; workforce and succession planning; leadership development; performance management; employee communications; human resources information systems; and benefits and wellness.
+Andreas Wagner serves as the Chief Human Resources Officer for Aerojet Rocketdyne.
+In this role, he works closely with Business Unit and Center of Excellence leaders, overseeing organizational and cultural development; talent acquisition; training and development; workforce and succession planning; leadership development; performance management; human resources information systems; and benefits and wellness.